AAR means Authority for Advance Rulings set-up by the Central Government for pronouncing advance rulings in respect applications filed before them.

 Further, Sec 92(2) of the Act has laid down following guidelines as per which an enterprise can be deemed to an associated enterprise of another enterprise:

 Section 92 of the Income Tax Act 1961 provides that income arising from any international transaction shall be computed having regard to the arm's length price.
 Further, allowance for any expense arising from an international transaction is also required to be computed having regard to the arm's length price.Further, any allowance for an expenditure or allocation of any cost or an expense or any income in relation to the specified domestic transaction shall also be computed having regard to the arm's length price.

 Section 92F of the Act defines the arm's length price to mean a price which is applied or proposed to be applied to a transaction between uncontrolled entities (persons other than associated enterprises) under uncontrolled circumstances.

-Any assessee who has entered into an international transaction of Rs one crore or more (as recorded in books of account) is required to maintain transfer pricing documentation
+Any assessee who has entered into an international transaction of more than Rs.
+1 crore (as recorded in books of account) is required to maintain transfer pricing documentation

 Transfer pricing documentation is required to be kept and maintained for a period of eight years from the end of the relevant assessment year.

 Section 92C(1) of the Act prescribes the following six methods for determination of the arm's length price: